Cataflam 50 mg 20 Tablets

 • Contraindicated in patients with moderate to severe renal disease and severe hepatic impairment.

-• Anticoagulants: avoid concomitant use with IV diclofenac due to risk of hemorrhage.
+• Anticoagulants: avoid concomitant use with IV diclofenac due to the risk of hemorrhage.

 • Methotrexate: diclofenac reduces the excretion of methotrexate